AndreiMoraru123/ContextCollector/README.md

 x_t = \text{WeSt}, t \in \{0, \dots, N-1\} \to \text{ this is a joint embedding representation of the context vector}
 ```

-3. The model produces the probability for the next word, given the current word (the first being the `<start>` token).
-It keeps on going until reaching the `<end>` token.
+3. The model outputs the probability for the next word, given the current word (the first being the `<start>` token).
+It keeps on going until it reaches the `<end>` token.

 ```math
 p_{t+1} = \text{LSTM}(x_t), t \in \{0, \dots, N-1\}